 Historical Differences Between a Hot Tub and a Spa

 Most modern day hot tubs are constructed from different types of wood.
 Hot tubs can be made from oak, teak, cedar, cypress, or redwood.
 Even though every hot tub is not made of wood, chances are that if it is made of wood, it is a hot tub.
 Another key difference between a hot tub and spa is the way the water enters into the hot tub.
 Hot bubbling water enters into the tub from under and around the seats.

 Spas are made of materials other than wood.
-Spas are made of molded plastic, acrylic, cement ,or fiberglass.
-Built in seats and water jets are characteristics of spas.
-Water enters into spas through the floor and seats unlike hot tubs.
+Also, Spas are made of molded plastic, acrylic, cement, or fiberglass.
+Built-in seats and water jets are characteristics of spas.
+Water enters into spas through the floor and seats, unlike hot tubs.

-Today, hot tubs and spas are being built very similar and the amount of differences between them is shrinking.
+Today, hot tubs and spas are being built very similar and a number of differences between them is shrinking.
 Pick your hot tub or spa according to the amenities that you want.

 Things to consider before a hot tub purchase:

 - How many people does my tub need to fit?

 - What amenities must my tub have?